eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 ### Prerequisites
 An AlloyDB cluster and BigQuery Dataset/Table.
 If you do not already have these please see the terraform directory of the repo which will allow you to create these resources via IAC (infrastructure as code).

-Among the parameters required to run the pipeline, there are three we would suggest setting as enviroment variables or using <a href="https://cloud.google.com/secret-manager"> Cloud Secret Manager </a> : DESTIONATION_IP, ALLOYUSERNAME, DESTINATION_IP.
+Among the parameters required to run the pipeline, there are three we would suggest setting as environment variables or using <a href="https://cloud.google.com/secret-manager"> Cloud Secret Manager </a> : DESTIONATION_IP, ALLOYUSERNAME, DESTINATION_IP.

 We would also suggest creating the schema in the AlloyDB table first to improve ease of use, if you want to use this table for other workflows.
 To do this, please use the PSQL CLI tool and use this command:

 For more information and details on this process, please visit this <a href="https://www.postgresql.org/docs/current/tutorial-table.html#:~:text=You%20can%20create%20a%20new,psql%20with%20the%20line%20breaks.">link </a>.

 ```
-CEATE TABLE TABLENAME (
+CREATE TABLE TABLENAME (
     order_id varchar(80),
     order_date varchar(80),
     ship_date varchar(80),